 The African continent has mostly escaped the worst of the pandemic, but the World Health Organization is now warning of an impending acceleration of its spread.
-“We have always been very clear that the pandemic in Africa was a delayed pandemic, that the continent wasn’t spared,” says Dr. John Nkengasong, director for Africa Centres for Disease Control and Prevention.
+“We have always been very clear that the pandemic in Africa was a delayed pandemic, that the continent wasn’t spared,” says Dr. John Nkengasong, director for Africa Centers for Disease Control and Prevention.

 AMY GOODMAN: This is Democracy Now!
 The Quarantine Report.
 I’m Amy Goodman, with Juan González.
 As COVID-19 cases skyrocket in South Africa, the World Health Organization warned this week the spike in infections could signal an impending acceleration of the coronavirus across Africa.
 This is Mike Ryan, executive director of health emergencies, speaking Monday.